Table of Contents[Hide][Show]

 The Mount Vernon food court has plenty of options, including lots of vegetarian and gluten free choices.
 The kitchen is nut and peanut free.
 The tavern has a formal dining room, with a children’s menu.
 It is not nut free.

-Note: For those traveling with a dog, Mount Vernon allows dogs on its extensive grounds.
+TravelingMom Tip: If you are visiting Washington DC with a dog, Mount Vernon allows dogs on its extensive grounds.
 You can’t, however, tour the house or the gristmill with a dog.

 On Saturdays, there is a huge farmer’s market, with live music and lots of samples.
 Get there early; by noon, every vendor disappears.